 8:00am: Wieliczka Saltmines

 You can pre-book a tour with transport pickup included for just after 8am, which will last roughly 4 hours in total.
-See our separate page Wieliczka Saltmines Krakow Day Trip for full details.
+See our separate page Wieliczka Saltmines Krakow Day Trip for full details and our dedicated How To Get To Wieliczka Saltmines From Kraków page.

 Pod Wawelem Restaurant – image © Jason Weaver